scholarslab/scholarslab.github.io/collections/_posts/2020-10-26-mapping-alone-together.md

 [color-code chart]

+(In the spirit of transparency and generosity, here's my own map:)

 We’ll then come together and compare our maps with one another.
 We’ll begin with more obvious questions about maps’ appearances:
 1. What locations were unique to each person?
 2. What locations turned up over and over?